swiftlang/swift-evolution/proposals/0221-character-properties.md

   /// Whether this Character is considered lowercase.
   ///
-  /// Lowercase Characters vary under case-conversion to lowercase, but not when
+  /// Lowercase Characters vary under case-conversion to uppercase, but not when
-  /// converted to uppercase.
+  /// converted to lowercase.
   ///
   /// Examples:
   ///   * "é" (U+0065 LATIN SMALL LETTER E, U+0301 COMBINING ACUTE ACCENT)